twl8n/machine/README.md

 #### todo

-+ 2021-01-16 (def table (read-state-file)) inside defn causes the def to be eval'd at compile time (or early in run time) before the other defn's have been eval'd.
-This results in "Unable to resolve symbol: draw-dashboard-moderator in this context"

-It was always a bad idea to def, so switch to an atom.

-+ 2021-01-16 * demo4 fails, perhaps because will-not-dashboard doesn't exist.
+na 2021-01-16 * demo4 fails, perhaps because will-not-dashboard doesn't exist.
 Maybe if table has any fail during parsing, then exit.

 * upgrade state node vectors to a map for the sake of debugging, and